jonlt/lagaas/README.md

 Now you can get all the lag you need at lagaas.com:

-six seconds of lag:
+Six seconds of lag:
     http://lagaas.com/6000

-one second of lag followed by a redirect to google:
+One second of lag followed by a redirect to google:
     http://lagaas.com/1000/www.google.com

-## About
+## Misc

+Azure websites don't play well with `:` or even the encoded `%3A` in the path, so `lagaas.com/1000/http://www.google.com` will not work, because the url contains a `:`, skip the `http://` part and you should be okay.

+The file `stats.js` file is about logging some stats to a azure db, just pull it out if you don't need that.

+Don't worry about `db_keys.json`, its just for making local testing easier.